 I’ll chalk up my low-rating of this Scandinavian thriller to an all-encompassing “lost in translation” excuse.
-But in the nature of full disclosure, the other reviews I’ve read have said even the original language version is a sleeper.
-Proceed to TBR at your own risk.
+But in my typical nature of full disclosure, the other reviews I’ve read have said even the original language version is a sleeper.
+TBR at your own risk.

 I should have stopped after the first few hours of reading because honestly, it was painful, but I have such a hard time DNFing stories that I powered through.
-It wasn’t until the 75% mark that the storyline started to pick up for me and became a little interesting, and a little faster paced.
-But seriously, that’s a long time to wait for a book to pick up, and not even pick up into anything fantastic.
+It wasn’t until the 75% mark that the storyline started to pick up and became a little interesting, and faster paced.
+But seriously, that’s a long time to wait for a book to pick up, and not even into anything fantastic.
 It just became a normal level of decent.

 The other 3/4 of the book, however, are just mind-numbingly annoying to read.
 And that brings me back to the whole “lost in translation” excuse.